tophefo/IpCamera/README.md

 THINGTYPE: is found listed above under the heading "supported things"

 UID: Can be made up but it must be UNIQUE, hence why it is called uniqueID.
 If you use PaperUI you will notice the UID will be something like "0A78687F" which is not very nice when using it in sitemaps and rules, also paperui will choose a new random ID each time you remove and add the camera causing you to edit your rules, items and sitemaps to make them match.
-Consider learning textual config which is covered above.

 ## Thing Configuration

-IMAGE_UPDATE_EVENTS
+**IMAGE_UPDATE_EVENTS**

-If you look in PaperUI you will notice the numbers in brackets that represent the option you wish to use.
+If you look in PaperUI you will notice the numbers are in brackets after each option, remember the number that represents the option you wish to use and enter this into the thing file which is described above.

 ## Channels